bion-slmn/alx-low_level_programming/0x09-static_libraries/README.md

-this project is about static libraries.
+This project is for static libraries.